BOARD OF DIRECTORS

 Founder & Board Member

-Notah Begay III (Navajo/San Felipe/Isleta Pueblos), Founder and Board Member
+Notah Begay III (Pueblos of San Felipe and Isleta/Diné), Founder and Board Member

-In addition to winning 4 PGA TOUR tournaments, Mr. Begay became only the third player in the history of professional golf to shoot 59 in a professional event and partnered with good friend Tiger Woods in the 2000 President’s Cup.
+Notah Begay III is a four-time PGA Tour winner and current golf analyst for NBC Sports and The Golf Channel.
+As the only full-blooded Native American to play on the PGA Tour and in addition to winning four PGA Tour tournaments, Mr. Begay became the third player in the history of professional golf to shoot a 59 in a professional event, and partnered with good friend Tiger Woods in the 2000 President’s Cup.

 Cathy Newby is the Manager of Tribal Affairs for the PNM Governmental Affairs Department where she is responsible for developing long term, effective working relationships with American Indian leaders and communities in New Mexico and implement and assesses programs to meet their community needs and concerns consistent with PNM’s mission and vision.
 Ms. Newby has served in this capacity since 2003.
 PNM is New Mexico’s largest electricity provider, serving more than 500,000 New Mexico residential and business customers.